 Other causes of kidney stones are hyperuricosuria which is a disorder of uric acid metabolism, gout, excess intake of vitamin D, urinary tract infections, and blockage of the urinary tract.
 Certain diuretics which are commonly called water pills or calcium-based antacids may increase the risk of forming kidney stones by increasing the amount of calcium in the urine.

-Calcium oxalate stones may also form in people who have a chronic inflammation of the bowel or who have had an intestinal bypass operation, or ostomy surgery.
+Calcium oxalate stones may also form in people who have a chronic inflammation of the bowel, have had an intestinal bypass operation, or ostomy surgery.
 As mentioned above, struvite stones can form in people who have had a urinary tract infection.
 People who take the protease inhibitor indinavir, a drug used to treat HIV infection, are at risk of developing kidney stones.

 What are the symptoms?